 Sponsors own the intellectual property arising out of the project.

-See our projects from our previous year Projects Day 2018 Program.
+See our projects from our previous year Projects Day Book.

 The focus of the Project Center is to provide an educational experience and is designed to help students learn to use their STEM education to real-world applications.
 All project work is provided to the sponsor "as is" and is not guaranteed by the university.
 Sponsors are strongly encouraged to be fully engaged with their student team and in the program to ensure the student outputs will meet their needs and function as intended.